fvwmorg/fvwm3/dev-docs/NEW-COMMANDS.md

 automatically, although can also be named.
 The name of a monitor is taken from RandR.

-RandR is used in identifing attached monitors, to get their rotation, size, position and name.
+RandR is used in identifying attached monitors, to get their rotation, size, position and name.
 FVWM3 maintains a runtime list of monitors.
 Customised behaviour about monitors which are attached/detached will be exposed to the user.